ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 ### Archive setting

-For a PV to appear either in a header line or a column, or for it to trigger a log the pv must be archived.
+For a PV to appear either in a header line or a column, or for it to trigger a log the PV must be archived.
 The rate of archive must be at least as small as the maximum scan period; otherwise values might be missed.
 To add it to the archive use the usual notion (see [finishing touches](IOC-Finishing-Touches#2-archive-pvs) ).

 Example: PV changing a maximum of once every 0.1s use `info(archive, "0.1 VAL")`

 ### Formatted PV Value

-Many fields accept a formatted pv value this is written as follows:
+Many fields accept a formatted PV value this is written as follows:

     `{pvname[!converter][|format]}`